flynx/actions.js/README.md

 ```

-- a method, created by `Action(..)`,
+- `Action(..)` creates a method (an _action_),
-- calls all the shadowed/overloaded actions in the inheritance
+- an _action_ calls all the shadowed/overloaded actions in the inheritance
   chain in sequence implicitly,
   **Notes:**
     - there is no way to prevent an action in the chain from
 		  running, this is by design, i.e. no way to fully shadow.
-- actions that do not shadow anything are called _base_ or _root actions_.
+- top actions in the inheritance chain are called _base_ or _root actions_.
-- returns the action set (`this`) by default (for call chaining),
+- an action returns the action set (`this`) by default (for call chaining),
 - the base/root action can return any value.
   **Notes:**
     - if undefined is returned, it will be replaced by the
 		  action context/action set.
+	- `false` and `null` are returned as-is.
     - there is no distinction between root and other actions
 		  other than that root action's return values are not
 		  ignored.
-- can consist of two parts: the first is called before the
+- an action can consist of two parts: the first is called before the
-  shadowed action (_pre-callback_) and the second after (_post-callback_).
+  next action in chain (_pre-callback_) and the second after (_post-callback_).
 - post-callback has access to the return value and can modify it
   but not replace it.
-- can be bound to, a-la an event, calling the handlers when it is
+- an action can be bound to, a-la an event, calling the handlers when it is
   called (_see below_),